Learn about the Medicaid 1115 Transformation Waiver Renewal.

 HHSC does not count income that is properly diverted through a QIT in determining Medicaid eligibility for institutional or home and community-based waiver services.
 However, this income is not disregarded in determining eligibility for other Medicaid benefits, such as non-institutional assistance other than home and community-based waiver services, or Medicare Savings Programs.
 Such income also may not be disregarded in determining eligibility for non-Medicaid public benefits programs.

 Although the use of a QIT can overcome the special income limit for Medicaid eligibility as explained above, a QIT will not address other eligibility requirements for institutional and home and community-based waiver services, such as citizenship, residency, medical necessity and the applicant's countable resources.
 A person with more than $2,000 in countable resources is not eligible for benefits, and the use of a QIT does not affect this resource eligibility requirement.

 This information is based in part on informal guidance by the federal Centers for Medicare & Medicaid Services (CMS).
 CMS has not adopted any federal regulations relating to QITs.
 Therefore, CMS' guidance and interpretations could change without advance public notice or any opportunity for advance public comment.

 The Texas MEPD special income limit applies only to an applicant's countable income.
 Therefore, to determine the need for a QIT, it is appropriate to first ask whether the income is countable for purposes of Medicaid eligibility, and to ask whether a prospective applicant's income will stay the same upon getting Medicaid assistance for nursing facility care.
 For example, certain types of Veterans Affairs (VA) benefits do not count.
 Also, some types of income — such as VA pensions — are subject to automatic reduction when a person living in a Medicaid-certified nursing facility becomes eligible for MEPD.
-In addition, when retirement income has been legally divided between spouses through a Qualified Domestic Relations Order and each spouse gets a check in his or her own name, the income of one spouse is not generally counted with respect to the other spouse.
+In addition, when retirement income has been legally divided between spouses through a Qualified Domestic Relations Order and each spouse gets a check in their own name, the income of one spouse is not generally counted with respect to the other spouse.
 Texas follows a "name on the check" rule in counting the income of applicants for nursing home MEPD assistance.